ninjasphere/ninjasphere-snappy/docs/TESTING.md

 # setup

 Ninja blocks provides a firmware archive which needs to be downloaded and installed on a factory sphere.
-A 4 gigabyte USB stick will be required to restore this to the sphere.
-Also for setup of the sphere you will need a mini USB cable, this will be used to access the console of the device and configure it's wireless connection.

-* process here..
+See flashing document.

 # test plan